|

 - 7 -

-these empirical facts.
-A mathematical analytical solution to this problem
+describes these empirical facts.
+A mathematical analytical solution to this

 in Chapter C.